Books & Resources

 GANDHI SEARCHES FOR TRUTH: A PRACTICAL BIOGRAPHY FOR CHILDREN

 by Stephanie Van Hook; Person Power Press, August 2016

 Mahatma Gandhi was an ordinary child who sought to do something extraordinary with his life: discover Truth.
 In 12 short stories, this beautifully illustrated book chronicles Gandhi’s inner and outer journey from childhood to the independence of India.
 For both children and grown-ups, these stories explore how Gandhi discovered the key principles and tools of nonviolence, including concepts like “satyagraha” and “nonviolent non-cooperation.”
 Most importantly, it addresses how we can bring his great message in our own lives and become peacemakers at any age (see the Book FAQs for more on that).

 Gandhi Searches for Truth is also available at the Vedanta Society bookstore in San Francisco, Point Reyes Books in Point Reyes, and Many Rivers in Sebastopol, California.
+Order it at your local bookstore or directly from the Metta Center.
 All book proceeds support the Metta Center.